History

 Talmud Torah | Herzliah: Over a Century of Excellence in Jewish Education in Montreal

-For over a hundred years, Talmud Torah | Herzliah has been at the forefront of Jewish education in Montreal, thanks to its ability to adapt to the changing needs of the community.
+For over a hundred and twenty years, Talmud Torah | Herzliah has been at the forefront of Jewish education in Montreal, thanks to its ability to adapt to the changing needs of the community.

 1896-1917